jonnyrobots/roberts.work/index.md

 <img src="{{ site.baseurl }}/images/me-circle.png" class="avatar"/>

 <h1>Hi, I'm Jonathan</h1>
-### I’m a product designer & researcher who helps companies develop their ideas into successful products
+### I’m a product designer & researcher who helps develop ideas into successful products

 #### Currently
 I’m helping <a href="https://www.red-gate.com/" target="_blank">@redgate</a> evolve its product portfolio, leading the team responsible for the research and development of new products for data professionals.